willclarktech/lisky-bdd-tutorial/TUTORIAL.md

 1. It results in atomic tests by default, so your test suite is less brittle.
 1. Writing specifications with language abstracted from test implementation allows you to think about the exact functionality you want without getting distracted by thoughts about how you will test that functionality.
 This encourages stronger, more meaningful tests, which should ultimately result in more robust source code.
 1. Once you’ve properly thought about what steps are required for some test, it’s usually trivial to write the actual test code.
 1. It’s also easier for newcomers to the codebase to understand the tests you’ve written: instead of being forced to infer the meaning of a test from the implementation, a new developer simply reads English-like sentences which explain what’s happening in easily digestible chunks.
+They’re helped by the fact that test descriptions are verbose and explicit: the higher degree of repetition in specification files is a cost paid for the benefit of intelligibility.
 1. Since each step is defined in one place, this approach encourages reuse of existing steps, resulting in a more [DRY][wiki-dry] codebase.
 We removed (net) hundreds of lines of test code when switching from our old testing approach in Lisky.
 1. Refactoring often poses problems for tests: they can break in a way that requires a lot of updates all over the place or in the most insidious cases they can lose meaning without you noticing.
 This approach makes refactoring test code much simpler - just make the change to the relevant step definition and all of the tests which include that step reflect the update.